 How do I bypass the floppy drive so PianoStream can still work?

-On some Mark I and Mark II control units (notably the MX100A and MX100B), you can start the piano directly in a MIDI mode that bypasses the floppy drive check.
+Several models of Disklavier have a “MIDI” button—notably the MX-100A and MX-100B and wagon grand.
+On these models, you can start the piano directly in a MIDI mode that bypasses the floppy drive check.
 Users and technicians have reported that if the floppy drive is damaged, this trick allows the instrument to boot far enough to accept MIDI from PianoStream.

 Use PianoStream as usual once it’s up.

-This solution often works, but isn’t guaranteed.
-It does not appear in Yamaha’s service or owner manuals, and so isn’t an “official” solution.
+These solutions often work, but aren’t guaranteed.
+The MIDI+REC trick does not appear in Yamaha’s service or owner manuals, and so isn’t an “official” solution.
 It was first referenced by Carol RPT.
+Similarly, unplugging the floppy disk drive in the DKC-100R has been an effective strategy for me and other technicians on the DKC-100R, but this isn’t guaranteed for every model and configuration.

 Does PianoStream work with the Nalbantov USB floppy emulator?

 Yes.
-PianoStream works very well with Nalbantov drives—but only if a USB stick is inserted.
+PianoStream works very well with Nalbantov drives—but only if a proper USB stick is inserted.
+The USB stick must have valid virtual floppy disks.

 The Nalbantov N‑Drive is a USB floppy disk emulator.
 To your Disklavier, it behaves just like a normal floppy drive: Each “virtual disk” lives on a slot on the USB stick.
 If the USB stick is missing, the controller behaves exactly like it has no disk inserted, and you’ll see the same symptoms as a Mark I/Mark II with an empty or dead floppy drive.